wilkie/blog/posts/rust-testing-micro-framework.md

 I then expand the macro out to push a struct called `Test` which contains the string and a closure to an array already established (with the `test!` macro) of tests called `_tests`.
 The closure contains the block of test code surrounded by variables that check and respond to failure.
 The block returns an array reflecting how many assertions passed or failed.

 The power of rust is revealed here.
 In fact, macros are far more involved.
-Here is the [full documentation](http://static.rust-lang.org/doc/tutorial-macros.html) When you type out `should!` in your code, the compiler will expand the macro and place the result in the AST.
-It can do this without giving up any of those nice features we talked about earlier and it can do this without stalling in the compilation process.
+Here is the [full documentation](http://static.rust-lang.org/doc/tutorial-macros.html).
+When you type out `should!` in your code, the compiler will expand the macro and place the result in the AST.
+It can do this without giving up any of those nice features we talked about earlier and it can do this without stalling the compilation process.
 With this, you can add syntax extensions to the language without having to worry about the specification for the language becoming too bloated or stubborn.

 ## Feature Requests